HOME 〉GOOD GOVERNMENT 〉SUNSHINE

 - The San Francisco Sunshine Ordinance (S.F.
 Admin.
 Code Ch.
 67)

 The City Attorney’s roles on Sunshine

 The City Attorney’s Office is proud to play a number of important roles to fulfill the promise of Sunshine and open government in San Francisco:

 - As the legal counsel to city government, the City Attorney routinely advises clients, and publishes informational memos and guidelines on open government responsibilities.
 (S.F.
 Charter § 6.102 and S.F.
 Admin.
 Code § 67.21(i))

 - The City Attorney is specifically tasked by the Sunshine Ordinance to protect the people’s right to access public information and meetings, and the office provides Sunshine training sessions and resources.
 (S.F.
 Admin.
 Code § 67.21(i))

-- The City Attorney is the designated “Supervisor of Records,” to adjudicate Sunshine Appeals from members of the public when the government records they seek are withheld by city officials or agencies.
+- The City Attorney is the designated “Supervisor of Records” and is charged with reviewing petitions from members of the public when they believe the response received from a City agency or official to be non-compliant or incomplete.
 (S.F.
 Admin.
 Code §§ 67.20(c) and 67.21(d))

-- The City Attorney’s Supervisor of Records role determines whether disputed records are public; and works to facilitate (or even order) compliance with requests for records that were improperly withheld.
+- The Supervisor of Records determines whether disputed records are public and works with responding City agencies to facilitate compliance with records requests.
 (S.F.
 Admin.
 Code § 67.21(d))

-- The City Attorney’s Supervisor of Records function is also authorized to refer defiant city respondents to prosecutors; and to take all steps “necessary and appropriate to insure compliance” with the ordinance.
+- The Sunshine Ordinance authorizes the Supervisor of Records to take all steps “necessary and appropriate to insure compliance” with the ordinance, including making referrals to enforcing agencies.
 (S.F.
 Admin.
 Code § 67.21(d))

 Sunshine requests to the City Attorney’s Office